kosmikgirl/lit-scaffold-sass/docs/routing.md

 }
 ```

-Then go to `./src/router/routes.ts` to make the route accessible to the router
+Then go to `./src/router/routes.ts` to make the route accessible to the router:

 ```typescript
 ...
 import `../page/name-of-page`;